The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 Once the mediator has assisted the divorcing couple in reaching all necessary agreements, they now need to be able to expertly draft those agreements into a comprehensive memorandum of understanding.
 As well as prepare a host of other supporting paperwork.

 Finally, it’s important to note that while some mediators meet with clients in-person, others practice divorce mediation online, delivering mediation services to clients via telephone and screen-sharing software or video conferencing software.
+This type of mediation should not be confused with an Internet (or online) divorce, because they are two different things.

 Online mediation is actual divorce mediation, but simply conducted in an online format.

-Is a Mediator a Lawyer?
+Is a mediator a lawyer?

+Mediation is a skillset unto itself and is also an unregulated field.
 So a mediator can be a family law attorney or a non-attorney (financial professional, mental health professional, etc.).

 It is common for a divorce attorney or retired judge to feel that attending law school provides them the skills they need in order to practice mediation, so you will find that there are a number of divorce mediation attorneys out there.
+But while they may have a grasp of divorce law, they may or may not know how to be an effective, neutral mediator.
+Lawyers also may not have the financial acumen required to negotiate agreements on the many complex fiscal matters surrounding divorce.

 The best mediators have been professionally trained in mediation, are fully neutral, know the divorce issues, and are also experts in resolving the complex financial matters surrounding the divorce.